OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 ## Synchronization of formatting present in style attribute

 When DOORS is the target system:
-- DOORS cannot render style attributes of HTML.
+- DOORS is not able to render the formatting present in the style attribute of an HTML element.
-  - This often happens when content is copied from Word, Excel, etc., into the source system.
+  - This can happen when formatted content is copied from external applications like MS Word, MS Excel, etc., to the source system.
-- To preserve formatting, OpsHub Integration Manager provides a utility method:
+- To preserve the formatting, OpsHub Integration Manager provides a utility method, convertStyleAttributeToHTMLTags.This method can convert the rich text formatting present in the style attribute of an HTML element to HTML tags.
-  **`convertStyleAttributeToHTMLTags`**
-  - This converts inline style attributes into supported HTML tags.

-Example mapping from **TFS `Repro Steps`** field to **DOORS `Object Text`**:
+  - For example, consider the following advance mapping to synchronize Repro Steps field of TFS to Object Text field in DOORS:

 ```xml
 <Object-space-Text>
   <xsl:value-of xmlns:xsl="http://www.w3.org/1999/XSL/Transform"
     select="utils:convertStyleAttributeToHTMLTags(SourceXML/updatedFields/Property/Repro-space-Steps)" />
 </Object-space-Text>
 ```

-Supported formatting (converted from style to HTML):
+From DOORS UI, only the following formatting is supported.
+Hence, OpsHub Integration Manager will convert the following formatting present in style attribute to HTML tags:
 - **Bold**
 - **Italic**
 - **Underline**